Effect of collisions on the plasma sheath in the presence of an inhomogeneous magnetic field: Introduction

-The properties of the plasma sheath have been studied for both electrostatic and magnetized environment{\cite{moulick2019}}.
-However, for the magnetized case, most of the studies are done with an oblique magnetic field.
-The dynamics of the plasma sheath is observed to be influenced in the presence of an external magnetic field{\cite{masoudi2015}}.
-On the other hand, the ion-neutral collision plays an important role in the formation and stability of sheath structure.
-The collisional plasma sheath in the presence of a magnetic field has been investigated by many researchers{\cite{basnet2018,moulick2019}}.
-It has been observed that the collisional force affects the distribution of ion density and drift velocity{\cite{{basnet2018,moulick2013,valentini2000}}}.
+In presence of an external magnetic field, it is seen that the dynamics of the sheath formation is altered{\cite{masoudi2015,cohen1995, chodura1982}}.
+The ion-neutral collision also plays an important role in the formation and stability of sheath structure.
+The collisional plasma sheath has been investigated by many researchers{\cite{basnet2018, moulick2019, ou2012, masoudi2007,sharma2020effect}}.
+It has been observed that the collisional force affects the distribution of ion density and drift velocity {\cite{{basnet2018,moulick2013,valentini2000}}}.
 The study of collisional plasma sheath has shown that collision alters the condition for the formation of the sheath.
-In the presence of collision, the sheath may be formed with ions having velocity much less than the ion-acoustic speed, violating the Bohm's criterion{\cite{moulick2019,moulick2014,bohm1991}}.
-Bohm's criterion in a collisional magnetized plasma is explored in the Ref.{\cite{hatami2012,moulick2017criterion}}.
-Such studies examined the possibility of a modified Bohm's criterion, which limits both maximum and minimum allowable sheath entrance velocity of the positive ion at the sheath edge.
-In some other works, the thickness of magnetized presheath was found angle-dependent, in low pressure collisional environment{\cite{moulick2019}}.
-The magnetic pre-sheath ceases to exist with the increase of angle of incidence.
-A similar study had been carried out by Hatami et al.{\cite{hatami2008}} on the collisional effects in magnetized plasma sheath with two species of positive ions.
-The findings of this study became particularly important as the kinetic energy of both ion species was found decreasing with the increase of ion-neutral collision frequency.
+In the presence of collision, the sheath may be formed with ions having velocity much less than the ion-acoustic speed, violating the Bohm's criterion for an electrostatic sheath {\cite{moulick2019,moulick2014,bohm1991}}.
+Such a scenario has been explored by many authors, and many attempts have been made to find the right criterion for the sheath formation in the presence of collision.
+Considering a two-fluid model Valentini{\cite{valentini1996}}, studied the effect of elastic collisions and charge exchange on sheath criterion analytically.
+Moulick \textit{et al.} {\cite{moulick2017criterion}} derived the sheath criterion that included the effects of a magnetic field as well as collision.
+It reduces to electrostatic sheath criterion when collision and magnetic field are absent.
+Riemann studied the collision dominated boundary layer using kinetic approach {\cite{riemann1981}} in which the charge exchange collisions with the neutrals governs the ion dynamics.
+The study revealed that the ion distribution function resembles that of a half Maxwellian inside the plasma sheath.
+The thickness of magnetized presheath is also found to be angle-dependent, in a low-pressure collisional environment {\cite{moulick2019}}.
+The magnetic pre-sheath ceases to exist with the increase in the angle of incidence.
+Hatami \textit{et al.} {\cite{hatami2008}} carried out a similar study on the collisional effects in magnetized plasma sheath with two species of positive ions.
+The findings of this study became particularly important as the kinetic energies of both ion species were found to decrease with the increase in ion-neutral collision frequency.